Demystifying God: Redefining Black Spirituality in the Age of iGod

 However, though offering a critique of neoliberalism it is neither anti-American nor anti-corporation, it is merely anti-racism.
 The fact of the matter is that if black people spent more time saving themselves from financial or societal difficulties rather than hoping the white man or the system or Jesus Christ will save them then they will be genuinely empowered.
 It is here that Saunders truly makes his mark.

-To purchase Manifesting the Divine click on the link above.
+To purchase Manifesting the Divine click on the link provided.

 Again, if you have any praise or criticism please feel free to leave your comments on the review section of Amazon and I will see what I can do.